 Our London Institute is situated in Bedford Square with the British Museum in the neighboring square.
 Sotheby’s auction house, the National Gallery, and the Royal Academy of Arts are a short walk away.
 The Institute is also close to Mayfair, the traditional center of the London art market where many dealers and galleries are located.

-Well-appointed student accommodation is located in Central London, with easy access to the cultural, educational, and social opportunities available within this dynamic city.
+Well-appointed student accommodation is located in London, with easy access to the cultural, educational, and social opportunities available within this dynamic city.

 We are happy to welcome visitors to Sotheby’s Institute of Art.
 If you would like to book a tour or meet with a member of our team, please contact email@example.com.

 This foundational course uncovers the art world ecosystem, introducing the key concepts, individuals, and business models that underpin the global art market and wider creative economy.
 Guest speakers include artists, art historians, entrepreneurs, and other experts working within the art world, and study trips include Sotheby’s Auction House and Margate, an epicenter of the emerging British Contemporary Art scene.